nunomourinho/forensicVmAutopsyUserManual/docs/glossary.rst

    Direct Copy to Server
       A method that duplicates the forensic image, creating a new forensic virtual machine on the server.

-   Direct Copy to Server
-      A method that duplicates the forensic image, creating a new forensic virtual machine on the server.

    Disable driver signature enforcement
       A startup option that allows Windows to bypass driver signature checks during boot, potentially enabling problematic or unsigned drivers to load.